coinme/zipwhip-signals/README.md

     Connection connection = network.get(message.getAddress());

     if (connection == null) {
-      // There are no active connections that care about this. return;
+      // There are no active connections that care about this in the entire cluster.
+      return;
     }